Federal Appellate Court Holds Reliance Standard Breached Its Fiduciary Duties to Life Insurance Participant in Minnesota

 Soon thereafter, she became ill and went on disability, eventually passing away.
 Her husband and beneficiary, Corey Skelton, submitted a claim for benefits to the insurance company, Reliance Standard Life Insurance Company, but the claim was denied.
 The reason was Ms. Skelton never completed an Evidence of Insurability (“EOI”) form.
 Thus, she was never actually enrolled in the supplemental life insurance.

-Lawsuit again Reliance Standard
+Lawsuit against Reliance Standard

 Mr. Skelton sued both Davidson Hotels LLC and Reliance Standard.
 Davidson quickly settled but the case proceeded against Reliance.